lucia-aranda/Exo/README.md

 ## Concept

-This consist on a basic project, taking 2000s design aesthetics such as: Skeuomorphism, Windows XP, Frutiger Aero, Cyber Core, Vector-Flourish, DORFic, Dark Aurora, Cyber Glacier, Frutiger Eco, DSi, Future Core and Glassmorphism.
+This consist on a basic project, taking 2000s design aesthetics such as: Skeuomorphism, Windows XP, Frutiger Aero, Cyber Core, Vector-Flourish, DORFic, Dark Aurora, Cyber Glacier, Frutiger Eco, DSi, Future Core and Glassmorphism. 🌎

 A retro-inspired webpage that incorporates JavaScript animations, CSS styling, and a curated set of early 2000s web design elements.
-It features grid templates, hover effects, gradients, backdrop-filters, draggable menu and embedded content.
-The page blends nostalgic aesthetics with some modern front-end features, offering a mix of 3D elements, changing backgrounds, and skeuomorphic design cues.
+It features grid templates, hover effects, gradients, backdrop-filters, draggable menu, PDF exportation and embedded content.
+The page blends nostalgic aesthetics with some modern front-end features, offering a mix of 3D elements, changing backgrounds, and skeuomorphic design cues. 🖱️

-You can explore the DOM structure, inline styles, and event-driven behaviors for both educational insight and creative inspiration.
+You can explore the DOM structure, inline styles, and event-driven behaviors for both educational insight and creative inspiration. 📚

 ## Installation

-This is a PWA, wich means you can install it from the browser to your own mobile phone or desk, pressing the upper right three dots and searching for the download button.
+This is a PWA, wich means you can install it from the browser to your own mobile phone 📱 or desk 💻, pressing the upper right three dots and searching for the download button.

 ## Contributing

-Feel free to DM me if you'd like to contribute to this project, as well if you have any question(s)/need help/concern(s) about :)
+Feel free to DM me 💬🗨️ if you'd like to contribute to this project, as well if you have any question(s)/need help/concern(s) about :)

 ## Quick visualization